mc17uulm/email-protect/readme.txt

 4. No mail address is shown in the source code now.
 The email address is secure from spam bots but still visible for visitors.

 == Changelog ==

+= 3.0 =
+* new Design
+* Integration in Gutenberg Editor
+* removed bootstrap from backend and replaced it with own stylesheet

 = 2.0.3 =
 * added Internationalization
 * added German language pack